INTRODUCTION TO CONTRACT ASPECTS

 1.1 Importance of essential elements in the formation of a valid contract

 Consideration - The consideration element refers that each party in the contract agrees or promises to do something in return.
-A valuable consideration consists of interest, profits, right accruing to other party or some form of losses that are suffered by the other party ((Thomas v Thomas)(1842) 2 QB 851).
-It is important that consideration must be sufficient to put forward in order to legally recognized by the court (Riley, 2012).
+A valuable consideration consists of interest, profits, rights accruing to the other party or some form of losses that are suffered by the other party ((Thomas v Thomas)(1842) 2 QB 851).
+It is important that consideration must be sufficient to put forward in order to be legally recognized by the court (Riley, 2012).

 1.2 Impact of different types of contract